StarTeknoloji/Web-page/index.md

 # Multiple-line strings can be written either as a 'literal block' (using |),
 # or a 'folded block' (using '>').
 literal_block: |
-This entire block of text will be the value of the 'literal_block' key,
-    with line breaks being preserved.
+    This entire block of text will be the value of the 'literal_block' key, with line breaks being preserved.
     The literal continues until de-dented, and the leading indentation is stripped.
         Any lines that are 'more-indented' keep the rest of their indentation - these lines will be indented by 4 spaces.
+folded_style: >
-folded_style: > This entire block of text will be the value of 'folded_style', but this
+    This entire block of text will be the value of 'folded_style', but this time, all newlines will be replaced with a single space.
-    time, all newlines will be replaced with a single space.
+  This entire block of text will be the value of 'folded_style', but this time, all newlines will be replaced with a single space.

 Blank lines, like above, are converted to a newline character.

+    'More-indented' lines keep their newlines, too - this text will appear over two lines.---  # document start Blank lines, like above, are converted to a newline character.
         'More-indented' lines keep their newlines, too - this text will appear over two lines.
 ####################